-Table 4-14 shows the number of unique hauls that caught sablefish and blackgill rockfish on targeted sablefish trips, and the proportion of hauls that caught blackgill rockfish to hauls that caught sablefish for non-IFQ sectors.
-Due to confidentiality, all non-IFQ sectors are displayed together: Limited Entry (Primary, DTL, and Trawl) and Open Access Fixed Gear.
+Table 4-22 below shows the number of unique hauls that caught sablefish and blackgill rockfish on targeted sablefish trips, and the proportion of hauls that caught blackgill rockfish to hauls that caught sablefish for non-IFQ sectors.
+Due to confidentiality, all non-IFQ sectors are displayed together, i.e., Limited Entry (Primary and DTL) and Open Access Fixed Gear.